DavidJCobb/pokecustomemerald/ROADMAP.md

 ## Custom Game Options

+UI changes:

+* Add an optional pointer to `CGOptionMenuItem::values::integral`.
+When non-null, it should point to a struct which can optionally define a format string *or* override individual numeric values with strings.
+  * Use case: Mirage Island rarity option ("%u / 16", with additional "Always" and "Never" options).

+Flow changes:

 * Change the flow for starting a new game.
   * Enhanced
     * All optional QOL changes are enabled.